Weak Cat-Operads: and

 Now we introduce \Cg.
 Let $A$, $B$, $P$, $Q$, $R$, $S$, $U,\ldots,$ perhaps with indices, stand for finite (possibly empty) sequences, i.e.\ for words, in an alphabet whose members we call \emph{atoms}; we use $p$, $q$, $r,\ldots,$ perhaps with indices, for atoms.
 We use $e$, as before, for the empty word.
 The set of objects of \Cg\ is some set of these words, not necessarily all.
 (So the objects of \Cg\ make a language.)

 The \emph{basic} arrow terms of \Cg\ make a set $\Gamma$, which satisfies the following.
 For every object $A$, the arrow term $A\!:A\str A$ is in $\Gamma$ (we abbreviate $\mj_A$ by writing just $A$).
 We have in $\Gamma$ also some arrow terms of the form \begin{tabbing} $A[p,q]B\!:ApqB\str AqpB$, \end{tabbing} provided both the source and the target are objects.
-Finally, $\Gamma$ must satisfy the following condition: \begin{itemize} \item[($\Gamma$)]if the basic arrow terms on one side of the equations ($C1$) and ($C2$) below are in $\Gamma$, then all the basic arrow terms on the other side of these equations are in $\Gamma$ too. \end{itemize}
+All the arrow terms in $\Gamma$ are of these two kinds.
+Finally, $\Gamma$ must satisfy the following condition: \begin{itemize}[label=($\Gamma$)] \item if the basic arrow terms on one side of the equations ($C1$) and ($C2$) below are in $\Gamma$, then all the basic arrow terms on the other side of these equations are in $\Gamma$ too. \end{itemize} (It is natural to call the arrow terms $A\!:A\str A$ basic, though they could have been left out from $\Gamma$, and introduced a bit later, to produce \Cg.)

 All the arrow terms of \Cg\ are defined by starting from $\Gamma$, and closing under composition: if ${u\!:A\str B}$ and ${v\!:B\str C}$ are arrow terms, then ${v\cirk u\!:A\str C}$ is an arrow term.
 We use $u$, $v$, $w,\ldots,$ perhaps with indices, for arrow terms, and we use the abbreviation given by the following inductive clause: \begin{tabbing} $A(v\cirk u)B=_{df}AvB\cirk AuB$. \end{tabbing}